alfonsobries/vue-tailwind/docs/README.md

 ### 2. Configure your project to use `vue-tailwind`

-### 2.1 Do nothing if you want to use the default theme for TailwindCss:
+### 2.1 Do nothing if you want to use our default theme:

 ```js
 import Vue from 'vue'